rianovski/iac-gke-deployment/README.md

 ## Overview

 The project is organized to facilitate development, testing, deployment, and infrastructure management.
 Each folder is modular, making it easier to collaborate and maintain the application as it scales.

+## Diagram

+For a visual representation of the architecture, you can view the [diagram.png](diagram.png) file.
+This diagram illustrates the relationships between various components of the platform and provides a high-level overview of the system design.